Avatar

 Jun 2014 – Jul 2015 Melbourne

-Working on superannuation and higher education policy Responsibilities include:
+Worked on superannuation and higher education policy.
+Responsibilities included:

-• Conducted research on superannuation funds and identify factors associated with cost blowouts in the super industry
+• Conducted research on superannuation funds and identified factors associated with cost blowouts in the super industry

 • Contributed to research on equity measures for access to universities